-The forms I saw ranged in type and size.
+The forms we saw ranged in type and size.
 The largest had over 10 fields to fill out, including mandatory boxes asking for your “Type of Organization,” “Job Title,” and “Company Website.”
 (It also had a box at the end asking if you had any “Questions/Comments.”
-Which, I mean, of course you do.
+Which, of course you do.
 But this landing page form probably isn’t the best place to put them.)

 The average number of form fields came in between four and five, with the shortest forms asking you to only fill out one thing: your email address.

 Looking for some inspiration for your next campaign?
-Here are three SaaS landing pages built in Unbounce that impressed us with their smart, tailored approaches to copy and design.
+Here are five SaaS landing page examples, most of which were built in Unbounce, that impressed us with their smart, tailored approaches to copy and design.

 When you get to the bottom of the funnel, it’s important to layer on the social proof so visitors are ready to take the plunge into a free trial.
 This example from Peakon does a great job of showing that they’re the “world’s leading platform for measuring and improving employee engagement” by dropping in some big-name company logos right underneath.

 Add in a simple and straightforward form that includes objection-handling microcopy (“Peakon is free to try for 30 days.
 No credit card required.”) and you can see why this page delivers the goods.